iamdcj/javascripts/README.md

 #  Javascripts
-Information and corresponding coee related to the JavaScript language's core aspects.
+Information and corresponding code related to the JavaScript language's core aspects.

 ##  Core Aspects